Child Support Lawyers in Mississauga, ON

 Sometimes a judge will not accept the stated income of the payor parent.
 Instead, the judge may use an income amount that is reasonable based on factors such as the parent’s work history, past income, and education.
 The judge will then apply the Table to that income.

 A judge might do this if the parent:

 - fails to provide the required income information,

 - is unemployed or underemployed on purpose, or

-- is self-employed or working “under the table”, and there is reason to believe they do not report all of their income.
+- is self-employed or working “under the table,” and there is reason to believe the parent does not report all of his or her income.

 Examples of information that must be provided include:

 - income tax returns,

 - financial statements if the parent owns a business, and